Director of Development

 - 360-degree thinking, ability to connect the dots across agendas

 - Honesty and integrity

-- Intellectual curiosity.
+- Intellectual curiosity and bravery.
 A drive for continued learning

 - Ability to articulate your own core values and personal mission